os-lecture/2023S-os-lectures/lec5/p1-memintro.md

 **Outline**

 1. Storage Hierarchy of Computers
-2. Addresses and Address Space
+2. Address and Address Space
 ### 3. The Function of Virtual Memory

 ---